xy7313/xy7313.github.io/_posts/2017-06-05-SalesforceInterviewQ&A.md

 ## Web Service
 2. How external app access salesforce?
+    - Simple Object Access Protocol (SOAP) and Representational State Transfer (REST)
+        - REST
             - apex rest api: when we want to expose apex classes and methods we use this so that external app can access you code through rest architecture. it supports both oauth and session id for authorization.
+            - rest is client based protocol, do CRUD operations, can work with any database, any data structure.
+SOAP message, define logic in soap message.
+SF support both.
+        - SOAP
+            - soap api: SOAP is a standards-based Web services access protocol that has been around for a while and enjoys all of the benefits of long-term use.
+Originally developed by Microsoft
-    - soap api: sf-soap: soap API.
+            - sf-soap: soap API.
 Salesforce provides a WSDL (Web Service Description Language) files.
 They are called "Enterprise WSDL" and "Partner WSDL". (https://help.salesforce.com/articleView?id=000004760&language=en_US&type=1) Enterprise, can not used for different users because of different data structure; partner wsdl, use any object, use general calls, more flexible, maybe need type cast, eg: phone
-    - soap Vs. rest: rest faster than soap, rest can do all translate. rest and soap are protocol, soap only xml, rest can do both(xml,json),rest is much easier to develop, soap is secure with structured contract defined, rest is client based protocol, do CRUD operations, can work with any database, any data structure.
-SOAP message, define logic in soap message.
-SF support both.
+        - soap Vs. rest: rest faster than soap, rest can do all translate. rest and soap are protocol, soap only xml, rest can do both(xml,json),rest is much easier to develop, soap is secure with structured contract defined,
     - access sf:
         - login login.sf.com, a server called "login" dealing with login service
         - server give a token back,
         - session id
     - when sf want to access other systems, the API we should choose depends on what protocol that system uses. sf have tool which can convert .wsdl/.rest file(in that system) into neighbor object.
+    - google：
+        - both SOAP and REST share similarities over the HTTP protocol, SOAP is a more rigid set of messaging patterns than REST.
+The rules in SOAP are important because without these rules, you can’t achieve any level of standardization.
+REST as an architecture style does not require processing and is naturally more flexible.
+Both SOAP and REST rely on well-established rules that everyone has agreed to abide by in the interest of exchanging information.
+2. API:
+    - bulk api : it is specialized restful api, it is used to loading and querying lots of data lots of data in the scense 50000 above.

+    - streaming api: it is used to setup notifications that triggers when the changes are made to the data

+    - metadata api: it is used to retrieve, deploy, create,update or delete customizations from your org, the most common use is to migrate from sandbox or testing org to production.

+    - tooling api: when we want integrate salesforce metadata with other systems.rest and soap are both supported we use tooling api to manage and deploy working copies of apex classes,triggers,visualforce,and components.

+    - api request times for 20 seconds dev org-5
+    trail-5
+    pro-25
+    sand-25

 ## Security -- Who sees what:

+4. OWD -> role hierarchy -> sharing rules -> manual sharing.
+1. **org-wide defaults** (also known as sharing settings)
+    - OWD is the default access level on records for any object in sales force.
+    - org-wide defaults determine what access and permissions users have to records they do not own.
+    - how org-wide defaults work in conjunction with profile permissions?
+The permissions determine the baseline level of access a user has to all record.
+Org-wide defaults can then further restrict these permissions on records a user does not own.
+1. **Profile** determine the objects a user can access, and the permissions a user has on an object record and which tab, app are visible.
+3. **Permission Sets** - To improve the permissions for the users over profiles we should go for Permission Sets.
+To give additional permissions to few users who belongs to different profiles over Apps, Tabs, sObjects and fields.
+2. A users baseline permissions on each object are determined by the profile.
+If you are using permission sets, these also set the baseline permissions in conjunction with the profile
+1. By default after creating custom object OWD access level is Public Read/Write.
+2. **role hierarchy** - a way to extend access to record, when org-wide default have been set to anything more restrictive than public read/write.
+    – The role hierarchy enables users above another user in the hierarchy to have the same level of access to records owned by or shared with users below.
+3. implement sharing rules: we can implement sharing rules to open record access up to users when the org-wide defaults have been set to less than public read/write
+4. **Sharing Rules** – used by administrators to automatically grant users within a given group or role access to records owned by a specific group of users.
+5. **Manual Sharing**– Manual managed sharing allows the record owner or any user with Full Access to a record to share the record with a user or group of users.
+6. Profile vs. Permission sets:
+    - profiles are like global....and permission sets are local.
+    - While users have only one profile, they can have many permission sets.
+    - For example, if you have one profile assigned to 20 different users.
+Now Suppose you want give some extra permission to one of user.
+You have two options here. a) To change Profile permissions : By this way those extra permissions will received by every user who is having that profile b) Second way is to create a permission set having those extra permission.
+You need to assign this permission set to particular user by navigating to User detail page.
+In this way, you dont have to worry about other users, as only specific user is getting those extra permissions.

 3. what are sharing rules in salesforce?
     - Sharing rules are used by administrators to automatically grant users within a given group or role access to records owned by a specific group of users.
 Sharing rules cannot be added to a package and cannot be used to support sharing logic for apps installed from Force.com AppExchange.
     - Sharing rules can be based on record ownership or other criteria.
 You can’t use Apex to create criteria-based sharing rules.
 Also, criteria-based sharing cannot be tested using Apex.
     - All implicit sharing added by Force.com managed sharing cannot be altered directly using the Salesforce user interface, SOAP API, or Apex.
     - For example, use sharing rules to extend sharing access to users in public groups, roles, or territories.
 Sharing rules can never be stricter than your organization-wide default settings.
 They simply allow greater access for particular users.
+    - you can create sharing rules based on record owner or field values in the record.
+This enables you to make automatic exceptions to your organization-wide sharing settings for defined sets of users.
 3. Organization access:
     - IP Ranges(company level): Users outside the range are sent an activation code
     - IP Ranges(profile level): Users outside this range are denied access
     - Login Hours(profile level): specified hours are enforced In Salesforce, permissions and access settings specify
-4. Object access: Profile
+4. Object access: Profile - users baseline permission
     - Profile determine the objects a user can access, and the permissions a user has on an object record and which tab, app are visible.
     - standard profiles are provided by salesforce, these profiles may not be edited, but can be cloned and then edited to create custom profiles.
     - clone then edit, app/system